Niv200/InventoryService/README.md

 # InventoryService
 A microservice used to manage items and stocks
+The service is based on Java framework Spring boot, and SQL database

 #### In a nutshell
 In a nutshell, I become frustrated by the amount of parts and screws Im ordering for my projects,\
 to combat the issue, I decided that I want to index every item and order that I make so that if Il need\
 some parts in the future I can just look up and see if I have them in stock or that I need to order new ones.

-###How does it work?
+### How does it work?
-The microservice has three main endpoints and objects
+The microservice has three main resource and a total of 11 endpoints.

 /types
 /items